-Oscar Tshiebwe is a double-double machine.
-The NCAA college basketball phenom can score and rebound with the best of them, which is why it isn’t surprising that Kentucky is playing high-level basketball at the perfect time.
-The unanimous SEC Player of the Year can explode on both ends of the floor and shift momentum in the Wildcats’ favor on any given night.
+Kentucky's Oscar Tshiebwe is a double-double machine.
+The NCAA college basketball phenom can score and rebound with the best of them, which is why it isn't surprising that Kentucky has been playing high-level basketball since his arrival.
+The unanimous SEC Player of the Year in 2021-22 can explode on both ends of the floor and shift momentum in the Wildcats' favor on any given night at Rupp Arena.

-He didn’t fail as a player at West Virginia, but it was clear that he wasn’t making substantial strides as a player under Bob Huggins.
+The men's basketball star didn't fail as a player at West Virginia, but it was clear that he wasn't making substantial strides as a player under Bob Huggins.
 Luckily for the Wildcats, John Calipari has given him an opportunity to play to his strengths in Lexington.
-Tshiebwe’s junior season is over, but there’s no denying that he’s been a great fit in Calipari's system.
+Tshiebwe's senior season is just beginning, but there's no denying that he's been a great fit in Calipari's system.
 And as well all know from Coach Cal's track record, Tshiebwe is turning into a first-round lottery pick ( or at worst a second-round pick), as the 2022 National Player of the Year is beginning to climb up the mock draft rankings behind Victor Wembanyama.

-Let’s get one thing straight right now, the big man from Lubumbashi, DR Congo, is not a one-trick pony offensively.
-The 6-foot-10 forward with a 7-foot-4.25 wingspan and 9-foot-1 standing reach can hurt opposing defenses from Kansas, Alabama and South Carolina, in a variety of ways and isn’t easy to matchup against.
+Let's get one thing straight right now, the big man from Lubumbashi, DR Congo, is not a one-trick pony offensively.
+The 6-foot-10 forward with a 7-foot-4.25 wingspan and 9-foot-1 standing reach can hurt opposing defenses from Kansas, Alabama and South Carolina, in a variety of ways and isn't easy to matchup against.
 When he runs the floor hard after made or missed baskets and sprints toward the rim, he is normally rewarded by his teammates in the paint.
-When he’s forced to go up against set defenses, he demonstrates why he's viewed by teams like Tennessee, Vanderbilt and Georgia as one of the best low-post sealers in the country.
+When he's forced to go up against set defenses, he demonstrates why he's viewed by teams like Tennessee, Vanderbilt and Georgia as one of the best low-post sealers in the country.

-Unlike many big men that you’ll see in college basketball, the 2022 John R. Wooden Award winner (named after the UCLA legend) does his work early and ensures that his defenders have no way of fronting him down low.
+Unlike many big men that you'll see in college basketball, the 2022 John R. Wooden Award winner (named after the UCLA legend) does his work early and ensures that his defenders have no way of fronting him down low.
 That requires a unique combination of nimble feet and excellent coordination, which is a combination that Tshiebwe has in his arsenal.
-After raising his outside hand and making it easier for his teammates to feed him on the left or right block, he likes to catch the ball cleanly and power through defenders’ bodies.
-You’ll see him turn to his trusty jump hook when he’s unable to play bully ball.
+After raising his outside hand and making it easier for his teammates to feed him on the left or right block, he likes to catch the ball cleanly and power through defenders' bodies.
+You'll see him turn to his trusty jump hook when he's unable to play bully ball.

 On the defensive end, he's as intelligent as they come as a shot blocker.
 Instead of getting fooled by shot fakes near the basket, he stays on the hardwood until he senses that his opponents are ready to explode up.
 Altering layups in the paint and pulling down defensive rebounds works just fine for Tshiebwe as well.
 Even more impressively, he's been able to lead the Kentucky Wildcats in steals by picking off lazy passes at the elbows and in the low-post.